Makelek00/uav-rotor-control_PID/NOTES.md

 ![moments equations](images/moments.jpg)

 Written in matrix form (eq.
-8 in the script):
+8 in the script).
+In the code signs in third row $\tau_y$ are inverted, don't know why:

 $$ \begin{bmatrix}
 T \\